 We are deeply sorry for your loss - the staff at Ronald Moffit Memorial Services

-Ronald Moffit Memorial Services in care of arrangements.
+Ronald Moffit Memorial Services of Portage la Prairie, MB.